 For this, visit Multivendor Marketplace Admin Panel > Configuration > Order Configuration > Enable this feature & save:

-Once that’s done, the seller will get the order accept & fulfill option at one time.
+After that, the seller will get the order accept & fulfill option at one time.

 Sellers need to visit Multivendor Marketplace Seller Panel > Orders > Order Listing > View Unfulfilled Order > On the following page, seller will get this option: